When a Documentary Says “This Is Shackleton’s Voice” — But It Isn’t

 There is a genuine recording of Ernest Shackleton’s voice.
 It dates from around 1909–1910, after the Nimrod expedition, and was recorded on a wax cylinder.
 It lasts only a few minutes.
 The sound is fragile, noisy, and unmistakably early-20th-century.

-What does not exist are recordings of Shackleton speaking during the Endurance expedition (1914–1916).
+However, there are no recordings of Shackleton speaking during the Endurance expedition (1914–1916).
 There are no recordings of him reading his diaries.
 There is no extended narration preserved from that journey.

-The technology simply wasn’t there — and Antarctica was not a place for carrying phonographs into the ice.
+The technology simply wasn’t available, and Antarctica was not a place for carrying phonographs into the ice.

 So when a modern documentary presents long passages of “Shackleton speaking,” something else must be happening.